≡ Menu

 In cases like these…

-Your veterinarian will want to perform a complete physical examination and then will probably want to have some scans done.
-There is an x-ray called myelogram (myelography) which is an examination of the spine for diagnostic purposes.
-A myelogram is a diagnostic procedure that uses contrast dye that is sensitive to x-rays in injected in to illuminate the spine and allow identifying problems with the spine and spinal cords.
+This is typically when your veterinarian will want to perform a complete physical examination and probably want to have some scans done.
+There is an X-ray called myelogram (myelography), which is an examination of the spine for diagnostic purposes.
+A myelogram is a diagnostic procedure that uses contrast dye sensitive to X-rays injected to illuminate the spine and allow identifying problems with the spine and spinal cords.

 This would then….